Loading

 LEGO's marketing for its anniversary

 How to adapt this idea: Pulling off an event of that scale is a big undertaking, so if you need something more manageable, you can take inspiration from the Ryman Auditorium.
-The event venue is celebrating its 130th anniversary all year, but the campaign looks more like a marketing overlay of existing offerings than a bespoke event.
+The event venue celebrated its 130th anniversary throughout 2022, but the campaign looked more like a marketing overlay of existing offerings than a bespoke event.

 Using existing materials but marketing it as an anniversary